zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 We could also use the phrasal verb “to pop in” when  someone stops to talk to you with whom you didn’t have an appointment or who m simply you didn’t expect to see.
 We might use the two-word phrasal verb “pop ped in” – “He popped in to see me.”
 That means he came to see me for a short t ime and I probably wasn’t expecting him to see me or to visit me.

 Jorge says he popped over to see how his kids were doing in the new on-site daycare.
-“On-site” (on-site) is an adjective used t o describe something that is in the same place as something else.
+“On-site” (on-site) is an adjective used to describe something that is in the same place as something else.
 So for example, i f you work in a building that also has a coffee shop in it, or a place where you can buy coffee, we might say that you have a coffee shop “on-site” where you wor k.

 In this case, we’re talking about an “on-site dayca re” (daycare).
 The word “daycare” is used to describe a place that takes ca re of young children, usually children who are not old enough to go to school yet .
 In this case we’re talking about an “on-site daycare” – a place where parents can leave their children that is located in the same place where they work, or in  the same building.
 Jorge went to see his kids in the new on-site daycare.
 Frances ca says, “I didn’t even know we had an on-site daycare.”